coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

   - `{foreach Timecontrol *date_start DESC*}`
   - [feat(Gendoc) Allow sorting in foreach loop](https://github.com/tsolucio/corebos/pull/710)
   - [Inventory Details sequence number sorting](https://discussions.corebos.org/showthread.php?tid=1834)
-- **iteration**: inside the {foreach} blocks you can reference a special variable called {iteration} whose value will be that of the current loop iteration.
+- **{iteration}**: inside the {foreach} blocks you can reference a special variable called {iteration} whose value will be that of the current loop iteration.
 This can be useful to enumerate the elements or to print conditional text based on the iteration.
 See [Examples](../02.gendocejemplos).
 - **{include Document_Num}**
   - With this instruction, we can include any document saved in the coreBOS document module inside the main document.
 For example, if we have a document with reference number DOC699, we can put at the beginning of a new paragraph {include DOC699} in the position where we wish to insert the document.
 During the merging process, all the contents in DOC699 will be inserted in the position where the {include} directive is and the directive will be eliminated.
   - You can use any other directive within the included document, following the same rules as any other document